codingmedved/pets_app/readme.md

-Pets app with CRUD for pets via Djnago admin interface and API (Django Rest Framework) Time for creation and testing: 1 hour 30 minutes
+This is a pets app with CRUD for pets via Djnago admin interface and API (Django Rest Framework).

+Time for creation and testing: 1 hour 30 minutes